Northwestern University: Chicago

 Northwestern's Chicago campus is located in the city's Streeterville neighborhood near Lake Michigan.
 The Chicago campus is home to the nationally ranked Northwestern Memorial Hospital, the medical school, the law school, the part-time MBA program, and the School of Professional Studies.
 Medill's one-year graduate program rents a floor on Wacker Drive, across the river from Streeterville and separate from the rest of the campus.
 Northwestern's professional schools and a number of its affiliated hospitals are located approximately four blocks east of the Chicago station on the CTA Red Line.
 The Chicago campus is also served by CTA bus routes.

-Founded at varying points in the university's history, the professional schools originally were scattered throughout Chicago.
+Founded or affiliated at varying points in the university's history, the professional schools originally were scattered throughout Chicago.
 In connection with a 1917 master plan for a central Chicago campus and President Walter Dill Scott's capital campaign, 8.5 acre of land were purchased at the corner of Chicago Avenue and Lake Shore Drive for $1.5 million in 1920.
 Architect James Gamble Rogers was commissioned to create a master plan for the principal buildings on the new campus, which he designed in collegiate gothic style.
 In 1923, Mrs. Montgomery Ward donated $8 million to the campaign to finance the construction of the Montgomery Ward Memorial Building, which would house the medical and dental schools, and create endowments for faculty chairs, research grants, scholarships, and building maintenance.
 The building would become the first university skyscraper in the United States.
 In addition to the Ward Building, Rogers designed Wieboldt Hall to house facilities for the School of Commerce and Levy Mayer Hall to house the School of Law.
 The new campus comprising these three new buildings was dedicated during a two-day ceremony in June 1927.
 The Chicago campus continued to expand with the addition of Thorne Hall in 1931 and Abbott Hall in 1939.
 In October 2013, Northwestern began the demolition of the architecturally significant Prentice Women's Hospital.
 Eric G. Neilson, dean of the medical school, penned an op-ed that equated retaining the building with loss of life.